fjvallarino/monomer/docs/tutorials/outline.md

   - Some more widgets: textField, image, scroll, keystroke.
   - Some kind of search and show results.
   - App config
-- Styling
-  - Resizing fonts, font name, changing colors.
-  - Use box, slider, dropdown, colorPicker.
-  - Quirks of positioning, modifying sizeReqs, etc.
 - Composite
   - Could reuse example from Running tasks
   - Widgets: zstack.
   - Use dialogs.
+  - Quirks of positioning, modifying sizeReqs, etc.
 - Running producers
   - Consume a streaming data source.
   - Widgets: Draggable, DropTarget, animations.